boymark44/ruby_daily_practice/README.md

 ## Day 2 of Coding in Ruby
-- Well, atleast for Day 2.
+- Well, at least for Day 2.
 I did some coding.
 I am so fucking proud of myself.
 - Another incremental progress.
 Slow yet significant.
 - Added a new file called "try_ruby.rb"
+- Completed

+## Day 3 of Coding in Ruby
+- Well, we should make a new template first to streamline the process.
+- Then code, code and coooooode.